bitshares/bitshares.github.io-old/_content/en/developers.md

 The BitShares network allows anyone to issue digital assets known as User Issued Assets (UIA).
 These assets can be used to track shares in a company, deposits in a bank, and reward points among other uses.
-Once an asset has been issued it can be freely traded against all of the other asset types on the network including the fully collateralized market pegged assets known as BitAssets such as (BitUSD, BitBTC, etc.).
+Once an asset has been issued it can be freely traded against all of the other asset types on the network including the fully collateralized market pegged assets known as BitAssets (BitUSD, BitBTC, etc.).

 ## Gateway vs. Exchange

 Most people who have been around the crypto-currency space for a while are familiar with exchanges.
-Exchanges facilitate trade by accepting deposits in two asset classes and maintaining an order book to facilitate trade among the assets using the deposited funds.
+Exchanges facilitate trade by accepting deposits in two asset classes and maintaining an order book to enable trade among the assets using the deposited funds.
 A deposit at an exchange is just an IOU that is tracked on an private database maintained by the exchange.

 A gateway performs only 1 out of the 3 functions performed by an exchange: accept deposits and issue an IOU.
 Gateways do not need to maintain an internal database tracking account balances nor do they need to maintain an order book.
 This greatly simplifies the job of a gateway and minimizes risks to all parties involved.

 Today when you want to trade bitcoin for US Dollars you must deposit both your dollars and your